MarcLan/HCIE-lab/README.md

 # HCIE-lab
-All the files about HCIE lab are here
-Sorry I didn't capture in English
+All the files about HCIE lab are here, sorry I didn't capture in English